History of the Estate

 A journey 800 years in the making…

-In the early thirteenth the parish church of St Mary the Virgin was used as the University’s first central meeting place and for academic lectures.
+In the early fourteenth the parish church of St Mary the Virgin was used as the University’s first central meeting place and for academic lectures.
 Later, it also housed the University’s court, treasury and library.
 Today, it is known as the University Church.
 It is Grade I listed and open to the public.

 Ornate stone archway entrance to the Divinity School